 Why do trucks have air horns?

 Metal types are normally far better for deeper notes, whereas plastic can be excellent for mid-range notes.
-It's up to you whether you go with plastic or metal, the important point is to have a resilient weather-resistant air horn construction.
-However, if you decide to go for plastic make sure is made out of high-quality Polypropylene (PP) as this is the best plastic for the horns.
+It's up to you whether you go with plastic or metal; the important point is to have a resilient, weather-resistant air horn construction.
+However, if you decide to go for plastic, make sure it is made out of high-quality Polypropylene (PP) as this is the best plastic for the horns.

 What's the best installation for truck air horns?